okp980/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 754 hello = adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod ugo+x hello = adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello = permision to users only
+chmod 754 hello = adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod ugo+x hello = adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello = permision to users only chmod 753 hello = sets the mode of the file hello to -rwxr-x-wx